Tuesday, March 18, 2025

 As we were researching and designing the layout I installed running boards, and additional Kilmat sound deadening, Weathertech floor mats.
 Because we love to ski, Blizzack 265/70R17 winter tires were fitted to Black Rhino wheels.

 INTERIOR In the Fall I contracted with Mammoth Vans to install an Adventure Wagon kit with grey Marathon tweed fabric walls, black L-track, black hexa-ply plastic coated plywood, bamboo ceiling and a Moab bed system.
-AdWag uses an A-Frame system which stiffens and strengthens the van, and gives the wall system to bolt to.
-I had planned to add Flarespace Flares but at 6'3" I was never able to stretch out comfortably in a East/West orientation in any of the Revel or Storyteller vans I looked at.
+AdWag uses an A-Frame system which stiffens and strengthens the van, and gives the wall system unlimited flexibility from which to bolt to.
+I had planned to add Flarespace Flares but at 6'3" tall I was never able to stretch out comfortably in a East/West orientation in any of the Revel or Storyteller vans I looked at.
 The Moab bed allows me space to stretch out and not crawl over the wife when nature calls.
 It also keeps with the stealth-look approach.

 WINDOWS: A CR Lawrence T-Vent window and CRL awning bunk windows were installed on both sides of the bed.